7 Best JSON Editor Extensions for VS Code in 2026 (Free & Powerful)

 - Select "Configure Default Formatter"

-JSON Tools is a lightweight extension that adds two features the built-in JSON support lacks: minification and key sorting.
+JSON Tools is a lightweight extension that adds two capabilities missing from default VS Code JSON support: minification and key sorting.

-- JSON Tools: Prettify - Formats minified JSON into readable, indented structure
+JSON Tools: Prettify formats minified JSON into a readable, indented structure.

 3. JSON Crack (Best for Visual Tree View)